smileformylove/AE/README.md

 # AE
-This code is arithmetic encoding with python
+The first code is arithmetic encoding with
+The second code is to crop image and merge